ProvableHQ/leo/README.md

 ## 🚀 Quick Start

-Use the Leo CLI to create a new project
+Use the Leo CLI to create a new project:

 ```bash
 # create a new `hello-world` Leo project